 - Forgetting how to be a student

-Taking years off can be a struggle once you get back to school since you need to get back into the mindset of studying all the time.
+Taking years off can create more of a struggle once you get back to school since you’ll need to get back into the habit of studying all the time.

-Solution: Take at least one science during gap year just to keep your mind sharp so it’s better to transition into medical school.
+Solution: Take at least one science class during your gap year, just to keep your mind sharp so it’s easier to transition into medical school.

 Some pieces of advice for premed students:

 Don’t take a gap year just to goof off or do something totally unrelated to medicine.
 Whatever you do, stay in touch with the medical world during your gap years.Whatever you do, stay in touch with the medical world during your gap years.Click To Tweet

 Links and Other Resources: